nilforooshan/nilforooshan.github.io/resume/resume.md

 Publications
 ============

+* **Nilforooshan, M.A.**, and L.A.
+Saavedra-Jiménez.
+2020. ggroups: An R package for pedigree and genetic groups data. *Hereditas* In press.
 * **Nilforooshan, M.A.** 2020.
 Memory-efficient self-cross-product for large matrices using R and Python. *J. Math.
 Comput.
 Sci.* 10(3): 497--506. [![DOI](https://img.shields.io/badge/DOI-10.28919%2Fjmcs%2F4457-yellow)](https://doi.org/10.28919/jmcs/4457)
 * **Nilforooshan, M.A.** 2020.
 Updating genetic relationship matrices and their inverses: A methodology note. *Can.
 J. Anim.
 Sci.* In Press. [![DOI](https://img.shields.io/badge/DOI-10.1139%2FCJAS--2019--0106-yellow)](https://doi.org/10.1139/CJAS-2019-0106)
 * **Nilforooshan, M.A.** 2019.
 Application of single-step GBLUP in New Zealand Romney sheep. *Anim.
 Prod.
 Sci.* [In Press](https://www.publish.csiro.au/AN/justaccepted/AN19315).